3rd Gen’s Favorite Maintenance Free Decking

 Legacy Collection

 Legacy boards have a hand-scraped grain pattern, giving it a bit more texture, with the most color options available (a total of six).
+Unless you really love the look of this product, we don’t recommend it because the price point overlaps with the higher quality PVC.
+At that point, we’d recommend you just pay to get the benefits of PVC.

 Reserve Collection